How to Watch Nevada at San Diego State in College Baseball

 Live stream the Nevada at San Diego State game on fuboTV: Start with a 7-day free trial!

 In game one, San Diego State got on the board first with a run in the bottom of the second.
-Nevada tied it up in the fifth to tie it up.
-Two runs for the Wolfpack in the sixth gave them the win, but it was short-lived as the Aztecs posted their own runs in the sixth and seventh to tie it up.
+Nevada tied it up in the fifth and went ahead with an additional two runs in the sixth.
 Three runs between the eighth and ninth for the Wolfpack were enough to secure the first win in the series.

-Nevada is currently sitting second in the Mountain West standings behind UNLV.
-San Diego State is at the bottom of the standings only one game behind New Mexico.
-San Diego State will certainly be looking to pick up a game in this series to try and improve its seeding going into the conference tournament in two weeks.
+Game two was scoreless until the third inning when Nevada brought in a single run to take a 1-0 lead.
+The Wolfpack added another run in the fourth to make it 2-0, but the Aztecs cut the lead in half with a run of their own in the bottom of the fourth.
+That first run was enough to open the floodgates and the Aztecs brought in another eight runs in the sixth, seventh and eighth to capture the victory.

+With things tied up going into game three and both teams playing great offense, today's win could really go to either team.

 Regional restrictions may apply.